vajradog/goji/README.md

-Goji - spon·ta·ne·ous
+Goji - spon·ta·ne·ous gratification

-This is a improv. app where I create functions as I go along.
+This is an improv. app where I create functions as I go along.
 I do not have a idea or plan for it, it'll just happen.

 by [Thupten N Chakrishar](http://youngtibet.com/).